strvcom/dep-manager-web/docs/02-development.md

 yarn start
 ```

+### Isolated environments

+As the API and App are isolated parts, you can run them without the other as follows:

+**API**: `yarn start:lambda`

+**App**: `yarn start:app`

+Both are useful when you are developing independent parts of the application.

+> Keep in mind in the case of the _App_ your are still going to need an API running somewhere.
+The nice thing is that can be any of your already deployed environments.
+For instance, you can: `REACT_APP_GRAPHQL_ENDPOINT=https://[netlify-deploy-url]/.netlify/functions/graphql yarn start:app` to use a remote API source.

 ## Environment Variables

 You can define these variables either by prefixing any command, or by setting a [`.env`](https://github.com/motdotla/dotenv) file.